icecmach/arch_installation_guide/README.md

 2. change the hostname `echo "x1" >> /etc/hostname` (feel free to customise to your case, the x1 in my case is for the Lenovo x1 Carbon I am installing Arch on).
 3. set your root password: `passwd`
 4. set up a new user (replace `rad` with your preferred username):
 - create `useradd -m -g users -G wheel rad`;
 - give your user a password with `passwd rad` (you will be prompted to enter a password); and,
 - add your user to the sudoers group: `echo "rad ALL=(ALL) ALL" >> /etc/sudoers.d/rad`.
-5. set mirrorlist `sudo reflector -c Thailand -a 12 --sort rate --save /etc/pacman.d/mirrorlist` (once again you can substitute Thailand with the location relevant to you)
+5. set mirrorlist `sudo reflector -c Canada -a 12 --sort rate --save /etc/pacman.d/mirrorlist` (use the location relevant to you)

 Next, we will install all of the packages we need for our system.
 Refer to the bottom of this guide for a short summary on each package being installed.
 It's imperative to always know what you are doing, and what you are installing!